 CONSUMER RIGHTS: The law provides an amount of consumer protection and rights when you buy goods and services.
 The help guide explains who to contact to get the best consumer protection advice.

-DATA PROTECTION PRINCIPLES: The guide explains the 8 principles of the Data Protection Act 1998 section c 29.
+DATA PROTECTION PRINCIPLES: The guide explains the principles of the Data Protection Act 2018 citation c 12.
 The Act of Parliament protects personal data stored in paper filing systems and on computers.

 NAME CHANGE: A change of name by deed poll is an official recognition that an adult or a child changed names.
 Find out how to make your own deed poll using official forms or through a solicitor.